 8 Signs You Need a New Roof: Time for That New Roof

-Unfortunately, not all roofing issues can be fixed with a simple repair or even a large roof repair.
-There are certain problems that can only be rectified by replacing the roof entirely.
-If any roof repair is going to cost 33% of what a new roof would cost, you need to go ahead and purchase the new roof.
-33% is a good baseline when considering a new roof or a repair.
-Here are a few signs that let you know the time for replacing your roof may have come.
+A simple repair or even a massive roofing repair will not fix all roofing issues.
+There are some issues that can only be overcome by replacing the roof entirely.
+It is better to purchase a new roof if any roof repair costs more than 33% of what a new roof would cost.
+33% is an appropriate baseline when considering a replacement roof or repair.
+Here are a few signs that the time for replacing your roof may have come.